All the Countries Where You Can RV

 • In Australia and New Zealand, you hire a motorhome for your campervan holiday to go caravanning.
 (Say that five times fast.)

-• In Europe, you travel by motorhome (equivalent to America Class C’s or B’s) or by caravan (equivalent to a travel trailer).
-The term camper van is also used, but more rarely.
+• In Europe, you travel by motorhome (equivalent to American Class C’s or B’s) or by caravan (equivalent to a travel trailer).
+The term campervan is also used.
+You may go motorhoming in your campervan.

 • In Asia, you rent camping cars, which can range from a customized minivan to a small motorhome.

-• In South America, you’ll rent a camper (or drive your own RV!)
+• In South America, you’ll rent a camper (or possibly drive your own RV across the borders).
+Due to the infrastructure in South America, you more frequently hear of people overlanding across the continent.

 • In Antarctica, just kidding.
-There are no form RVs there based on my research.
-You can visit by cruise though.
+There are no form of RVs there based on my research.
+You can visit by cruise though or stay in a tent on the ice, if you’re really into camping!

 Iceland